datacamp/awesome/README.md

 - [focus-pane-or-panel](https://atom.io/packages/focus-pane-or-panel) - Change focus or pane or panel seamlessly.
 - [vim-mode-plus](https://atom.io/packages/vim-mode-plus) - Vim support for Atom (the best of both worlds)
+- [Pigments](https://atom.io/packages/pigments) - Shows the colour of the colour that you've typed

 ## Miscellaneous